What is a web3 wallet and which one is best for me?

 The best web3 wallet for you will depend on your specific needs and preferences:

-• If you’re looking for maximum security and long-term storage for large amounts of cryptocurrency or valuable digital assets, a hardware or cold wallet is likely the best option.
-Options include Ledger and Trezor.
+If you’re looking for maximum security and long-term storage for large amounts of cryptocurrency or valuable digital assets, a hardware wallet, such as those Ledger and Trezor offer, is likely the best option.

 If you have any questions, join 42,000+ other builders on our Discord community — or if you'd like more info on how we can help your business with web3, reach out directly!